Director identification number

 Company directors are required by law to apply for a director identification number (director ID).

-Australian Business Registry Services (ABRS) is responsible for delivering the director ID initiative.
+Australian Business Registry Services (ABRS) is responsible for administering director ID.

 ABRS have developed an instructional video to help company directors apply online.

-A director ID is a unique identifier that a director will apply for once and keep forever – which will help prevent the use of false or fraudulent director identities.
+A director ID is a unique identifier a director applies for once and keeps forever – which will help prevent the use of false or fraudulent director identities.
+You do not need a director ID for each company.

 ASIC is responsible for enforcing director ID offences set out in the Corporations Act 2001.
-It is a criminal offence if directors do not apply on time and penalties may apply.
+It's a criminal offence if directors do not apply on time and penalties may apply.

 When to apply

-From 5 April 2022, new directors must apply for a director ID before being appointed.
+If you plan to become a director, you must apply for a director ID before you're appointed.

 Visit the ABRS website for more information on who needs to apply, when and how.